TL;DR

 This illustrates that burnout isn't just a mental health issue; it's a direct threat to your entire financial plan, from your mortgage payments to your retirement dreams.

-The World Health Organization (WHO) officially recognised burnout in its International Classification of Diseases (ICD-11) as an "occupational phenomenon."
+The World Health Organisation (WHO) officially recognised burnout in its International Classification of Diseases (ICD-11) as an "occupational phenomenon."
 It is not classified as a medical condition itself, but as a state of vital exhaustion resulting from chronic workplace stress that has not been successfully managed.

 Burnout is defined by three distinct dimensions: